CliffS/ikea-tradfri/README.md

 Many thanks to [AlCalzone] for his excellent libraries, without which this library would have been infinitely harder to write.

+I have no affiliation to [Ikea] and this library is not approved or endorsed in any way by Ikea.

 ## Issues